This blog may contain affiliate links. Read our disclosure policy for more info.

 4. Have a picnic at the Nikka Yuko Japanese Gardens

-Various experiences can be booked before visiting the gardens, such as a romantic Picnic in the Garden.
-A $70 CAD package gets you a bento box for two with food sourced from neighboring Lethbridge farms.
+Various experiences can be booked before visiting the gardens, such as Date Night in the Dome.
+A $70 CAD package gets you liquor for two with charcuterie sourced from neighboring Lethbridge farms.
+Or the cheaper $57 CAD Zensai Picnic that just includes charcuterie and water for two.

 One of the more peculiar experiences offered is the Sumo Package, where your group gets a rental of a private room and sumo suits to practice battling.
-This makes for an interesting day in Lethbridge to say the least.
-For $20 per person you’re sure to be entertained.
+This makes for an interesting day in Lethbridge, to say the least.
+For $120 for groups of 10 to 20 people, you’re sure to be entertained.

 Be sure to check out all of the fun packages the Japanese Gardens offer!
 There really is something for everyone.